ahmedselim2017/anmld_python/README.md

 pip install "."
 ```

-In the `settings.toml` file, the `ambertools_prefix` and `pmemd_prefix` fields
+To use AMBER, the `ambertools_prefix` and `pmemd_prefix` fields of the `AMBER`
-of the `AMBER` section must be modified depending on your system to load AMBER.
+section must be modified depending on your system to load AMBER.
+The given
-The given command will be run before each of the AmberTools and PMEMD calls.
+command will be run before each of the AmberTools and PMEMD calls.

 ## Configuration

+Configuration of `anmld-python` can be performed with a `toml` file.
-The default configuration can be found at the `settings.toml` file.
-While
+Unspecified settings will use their default values.
+The default configuration
+file that includes all of the settings that can be changed can be found at
-running, the unspecified options will default to default values.
+`settings.toml`.

 ## Running

-You can run ANMLD with:
+You can run ANM-LD with:

 ```sh
 anmld-python settings.toml initial.pdb target.pdb
 ```

-You can check `anmld-python --help` for more details.
+You can check `anmld-python --help` for more details on how to start a run.

+The final predicted structures are saved as `STEP_[STEP_NUMBER]_ANMLD.pdb`.
+The
+intermediate structures, which have been deformed by ANM but have not yet
+undergone LD, are saved as `STEP_[STEP_NUMBER]_ANM.pdb`.

-## Cite
+## Citing ANM-LD

-If you use ANMLD, please cite:
+If you use ANM-LD, please cite:

 ```bibtex
 @article{ersoy_computational_2023,